jaroslawhartman/withings-sync/README.md

 When using a custom config folder:
 - The folder will be created automatically if it doesn't exist
-- If you have existing session files in the legacy locations, the script will show you where to copy them from
+- If you have existing Withings session files in the legacy locations, the script will show you where to copy them from
+- Garmin auth has changed with the move from `garth` to `python-garminconnect`; old `.garmin_session` files cannot be reused directly and one fresh login is required to create the new tokenstore
 - This is useful for Docker installations or for keeping your home directory clean

 ### 4.4 Run a periodic Kubernetes job